blocky/attestation-service-cli/README.md

 But what are these things?
 Let's discuss them.
 Recall that each instance of BLOCKY-AS has a unique application public key with an associated private key.
-We use that public key to sign data, which we call *claims*.
+We use that private key to sign data, which we call *claims*.
 We call the data structure containing the claims, the signature, and other information needed for checking the signature a *transitive attestation*.
 (In fact, transitive attestations follow the